 There are concerns from among our group about culture with a consensus that a ‘hiring and firing’ attitude is prevalent.
 This means that sadly good employees could be fired for not meeting one of many KPIs, or even excluded at induction stage for lateness.

 One of our participants, who is relatively new to the business, is determined to make a change to a culture which is more supportive to employees.
 In her business, currently an average of only five of 12 candidates make it through induction.

 Educating and training managers is a large part of this change which is being spearheaded by in-house recruiters, as poor people management has a direct impact on both recruitment metrics and business results.
 Gaining confidence in the in-house team from business leaders was a priority for many in the group.

 All our contact centre delegates are going through a time of change as the profile of people they need, and the way customers interact with businesses, evolves.
 Three months into her role, one of our participants who has been observing the recruitment process is about to initiate a recruitment transformation programme.

 Having great recruitment leaders and the technology to support it will help businesses stay ahead and we look forward to sharing the next stage of the journey in our next contact centre post.
-If you’re an in-house recruitment leader hiring for contact centre employees why not join the conversation at our next Contact Centre Recruitment Forum.
+If you’re an in-house recruitment leader hiring for contact centre employees why not join the conversation at our next volume recruitment roundtable.